 Older kids, they don't feel like hanging out with us.

-My d listen, another quick story.
+Listen, another quick story.

-Look, I'll take you and your roommate out for a uh graduation dinner in the Bronx.
+So I go to my daughter, look, I'll take you and your roommate out for a graduation dinner in the Bronx.

-And she said no, I bet.
+And she said, no, I bet.

 No, no, no.